BrandXX/open-webui/functions/unload_models_from_vram/README.md

 ## Overview

 This function performs the following:
-- **Retrieves Loaded Models:** It fetches a list of models currently loaded in VRAM by calling the `/api/ps` endpoint.
+- **Retrieves Loaded Models:** Fetches a list of models currently loaded in VRAM by calling the `/api/ps` endpoint.
-- **Unloads Each Model:** For each model retrieved, it sends a POST request to `/api/generate` to unload it.
+- **Unloads Each Model:** Sends a POST request to `/api/generate` for every retrieved model to unload it.
-- **User Confirmation:** It prompts you for confirmation before proceeding—because we know you're cautious about losing your hard work.
+- **User Confirmation:** Prompts for confirmation before proceeding—because we know you're cautious about losing your hard work.
-- **Configurable Settings:** Endpoint URL and timeout are configurable, with sensible defaults that work in most scenarios.
+- **Configurable Settings:** The endpoint URL and timeout are configurable with sensible defaults.
+- **Robust Error Handling:** Provides clear, concise emitter messages (and detailed logs for developers) when issues occur, such as misconfigured endpoints, timeouts, or connection errors.

 ---